Register Before March 31st: $70

 Volunteers will be available at each aid station to assist you with your race.
 It is required to check in at each aid station with the volunteers.
 Failure to do so will result in disqualification.

 Below is the list of fueling options available at each of the aid stations (except Fairfield, mile 6).
+Remember, we will provide the fuel, you will provide the cup!
 If other options are wanted, please plan on packing them with you or leaving them in your drop bag.
 Several locations have drop bags available.
 Drops bags need to be set at the designated location at the starting area prior to the start of the race.
 Please clearly mark your drop bags with your name, aid station location, and race bib number.